FAQ

 • Complete a minimum of 60 transferable semester units (90 quarter units) with a grade point average of 2.0 or better*; and

-• Be in good standing at the last college or university attended in a regular session; and
+• Be in good standing at the last college or university attended; and

-• Complete the CSU General Education Writing, Mathematics, Critical Thinking and Speech Communication courses with a C or better**; and
+• Complete the CSU General Education Writing, Mathematics, Critical Thinking and Speech Communication courses with a C minus (C-) or better*; and

-• Submit all official college transcripts, including preliminary (work-in-progress) and final transcript with grades posted, to Admissions and Records before the deadline.
+• Submit all official college transcripts, including preliminary (work-in-progress) and final transcript with grades posted, to the Office of the Registrar before the deadline.

 If you have additional concerns about which classes are transferable, please email ncod@csun.edu.

-How can I transfer to CSUN from university or community college with ease?
+How can I transfer to CSUN from a university or community college with ease?

-1. Passing the following courses with at least a C grade:
+1. Pass the following courses with at least a C minus (C-) grade:

-Ask your community college counselor about the Associate Degree for Transfer (ADT) or visit A Degree with a Guarantee for an overview from the community college perspective.
+Ask your community college counselor about the Associate Degree for Transfer (ADT) or visit I Can Go to College for an overview from the community college perspective.

-For a list of the ADT majors that CSUN accepts, check the CSU page Explore Your Options.
+For a list of the ADT majors that CSUN accepts, check the CSU ADT Major and Campus Search page.

 How do I know if I am taking the right classes in high school?